IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 # Background

 ==TODOS
-- ersatz arrives after fight to do some healing, show their teeth (threaten the merfolk?)
 - they HAVE to go to luca to show the robots incapacitating ability. maybe he calls them over?
 - probably give a long rest after battle